 Identifying Phantom Tooth Pain

 Our team takes into consideration if the spot where you have pain has a missing tooth.
-Additionally, during your exam, Dr. DeSaix will inquire about what type of pain you have.
+Additionally, during your exam, Dr. Brace will inquire about what type of pain you have.
 When you come into our office, you’ll undergo a complete dental evaluation, and we’ll obtain information about your medical and dental history.
 Sometimes, our team will perform imaging to ensure the source of your pain is phantom tooth pain.

 Treating Phantom Tooth Pain